 nomad status -region="east" No running jobs

-If your regions were not federated properly, you would see the following output:
+If your regions were not federated properly, you will receive the following output:

 nomad status -region="east" Error querying jobs: Unexpected response code: 500 (No path to region)